computer-virus/WulffrithLauncher/Readme.md

 ### Contact Information
 Any additional feature recommendations can be sent to @computer_virus. on Discord or through this repository.
 If I do add your recommended feature (or plan to add it), you'll see it listed in the Launcher Roadmap above.
+Be aware that you won't see it be added to this repository for a while during the time I take my break.

 ### Feature Restrictions
 Note that I may not add your feature recommendation if it would vastly exceed my budgeted time and effort for the project or if it would be inappropriate.